Spir-Group/github-migrate/README.md

 - **Last Status Change**: When the status last changed (default sort, newest first)
 - **Last Checked**: When the sync status was last verified
 - **Last Commit**: When repository was last pushed to (yyyy-mm-dd format)
-- **Migration Time**: Time spent on migration (starts when syncing, stops when completed)
+- **Duration**: Time spent on migration (starts when queued, stops when completed)
+- **Actions**: Buttons for managing repository migrations

+**Action Buttons**:
+- **Retry** (Failed repos): Retry a failed migration.
+Automatically deletes the target repository if it was partially created.
+- **Errors** (Failed repos): View detailed error message for a failed migration
-- **Actions**: View detailed migration logs
+- **Logs** (Synced/Failed repos): View detailed migration logs.
+For synced repos, shows cached logs or attempts to find them.
+For failed repos, shows available error logs.

-Click "Show Logs" to see detailed migration logs.
-The button only appears for repositories that have completed migrations with downloaded logs.

 ## API Endpoints